 Marcus Olgers is an Amsterdam-based composer and pianist.
 He studied jazz piano at the Conservatory of Amsterdam.
 He composes and produces music for short films and documentaries as well as albums for other artists and also made an album under his own name.
-His music has been used by Google, Microsoft, AT&T, Johnnie Walker among many others.
-As a session pianist, he works with major artists, bands and orchestras in the Netherlands, such as Ilse DeLange and the Metropole Orkest.
+His music has been used by Google, Microsoft, AT&T, and Johnnie Walker among many others.
+As a session pianist, he works with major artists, bands, and orchestras in the Netherlands, such as Ilse DeLange and the Metropole Orkest.

 When did the journey start for you?